-- Add sauce and scallions.
+- Add the sauce and scallions.
 Stir fry for a quick minute and drizzle a little sesame oil.

 - Serve with warm rice.
 Brown or white rice.
 Enjoy!

-For those not big on eggplant, try using zucchini or thinly sliced potatoes (preferably chopped into thin sticks).
+Try using zucchini or thinly sliced potatoes (preferably chopped into thin sticks).
 Potatoes are often used in Szechuan cuisine despite the fact that we don’t see them very often on menus here in the US.
 They are a staple ingredient for the simple reason that they are cheap and take on pretty much any flavor you add to them.

 Aside from a warm bowl of rice, there are plenty of other Chinese classics you can serve with this dish.
-Since this is a vegetable dish, you can pair it with chicken, tofu, and other protein-based dish such as:

 This is a tender Chinese eggplant stir fry dressed in a spicy garlic sauce.
 Ready in 20 minutes from start to finish.